studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 “You do?”

 The jay looked at her slyly.

-“A little bird must have told me,” he whispered.
+“A little bird told me,” he whispered.

 The Captain stepped forward from out of the crowd.